muxxa26/Api/ReadMe.md

 > `src/main/java/` is the core package of Framework and it has various sub-packages dedicated  for various API testing functionalities.
 All sub-package details are mentioned in the following section.
 Added necessary documentation to all classes.

 #### Test Package<a name="test"></a>
-> `src/test/java/` is the actual test package and the sub package  holds all test scenarios (BDD) related to restfulbooker application.
+> `src/test/java/` is the actual test package and the sub package  holds all test classes (TDD) related to restfulbooker application.